overviewer/Minecraft-Overviewer/docs/running.rst

 Options
 -------

-These options change the way the render works, and are intended to be things you only have to use once-in-a-while.
+The following three options change the way the checks for tiles to update, and are intended to be things you only have to use in special situations.
+You should not normally have to specify these options, the default is typically correct.

 .. cmdoption:: --no-tile-checks